triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 ![SAnby team](../../assets/images/guides/trigger/teams/sanby.png)

 This is Trigger's strongest team at her release.
 Silver Soldier Anby synergizes very well with Trigger, but this team also works with other on-field DPSes like Ellen or Evelyn as.
-Astra Yao can be replaced with any other support (or Pulchra?).
+Astra Yao can be replaced with any other support, Caesar, or Pulchra if you don't have a better option.

-*TODO: check Trigger-Pulchra synergy*

 #### On-field Anomaly